Pkrish15/java8_deep_dive/README.md

 .
 What is the directory path to the out of the box shell scripts in that base image that get executed at start-up ?<br>

-*	/opt/openshift/app.jar
+*	/opt/openshift/app.jar <br>
 .
-What could be the various mechanisms used to add an uber jar to that base java image in an OCP environment ?
+What could be the various mechanisms used to add an uber jar to that base java image in an OCP environment ? <br>
+*